 Busting The Big Property Tax Myth

-SAN DIEGO I was a little surprised the other day when San Diego County Tax Collector Dan McAllister told me the state was trying to “steal” local property taxes for its own means.
+I was a little surprised the other day when San Diego County Tax Collector Dan McAllister told me the state was trying to “steal” local property taxes for its own means.
 After all, McAllister is in charge of collecting property taxes in San Diego County and knows better than anyone that all property taxes stay in the county.
 The state is not legally allowed to take property tax money.

 I was interviewing McAllister for KPBS’ Prop 13 coverage, and ironically, was hoping he could help dispel the myth that property taxes are collected and redistributed by state government.
 It’s simply not true.